1eetnals/CLUES-copy/documents/architecture.md

 ## System Overview

-CLUES (Confidence-Linked and Uncertainty-Based Staged Framework) is a three-stage system designed to classify cases for disease of interest while optimizing efficiency and reliability through uncertainty quantification and selective human review.
+CLUES (Confidence-Linked and Uncertainty-Based Staged) framework is a three-stage system designed to classify cases for disease of interest while optimizing efficiency and reliability through uncertainty quantification and selective human review.
 It integrates Large Language Models (LLMs) with entropy-based uncertainty measures to enhance the accuracy and consistency of phenotype validation in large-scale datasets.
-As a pilot study, we applied CLUES to imaging reports to assess its performance in identifying stroke disease in hospitalized patients.
+As a case study, we applied CLUES to imaging reports to assess its performance in identifying stroke disease in hospitalized patients.

 ## Main Module Flow